 All requirements must be complete within five years from the date of registration.
-If a student returns after an absence of more than two years, the requirements will be those current at the time of reentry.
+If a student returns after an absence of two years, the requirements in all programs will be those current at the time of re-entry.

 4. Termination of the M.R.E.
-Degree Program
+Program

-The last date for admission to the M.R.E. degree program is September 1, 1983.
+The last date for admission to the M.R.E. program was September 1, 1983.
 The degree will be terminated May, 1985.